 Microsoft, Windows, and Windows NT are trademarks of Microsoft Corporation in the United States, other countries, or both.

 UNIX is a registered trademark of The Open Group in the United States and other countries.

-Java and all Java-based trademarks and logos are trademarks or registered trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.
+Java and all Java-based trademarks and logos are trademarks of Sun Microsystems, Inc. in the United States, other countries, or both.